 The Miami MBA is designed to be completed in two years by taking two 12-week courses at a time.
 You can expect to spend 10-15 hours per week for each three-credit course.
-If you need more time, you have flexibility to take up to five years to complete the program.
+If you need more time, you have the flexibility to take up to five years to complete the program.

 Core courses provide a rich background in key business areas while continually reinforcing critical fundamental skills like leadership, collaboration and inclusiveness, data-driven and digital mindset, critical thinking and problem solving, and communications.

-Through the program's nine plus credit hours of electives, you'll apply your new knowledge and skills across real-world business contexts.
+Through the program's nine-plus credit hours of electives, you'll apply your new knowledge and skills across real-world business contexts.

-|Fall 1||Leadership, Change Management and Cross Cultural Management (MGT 644)||3|
+|Fall 1||Leadership, Change Management and Cross-Cultural Management (MGT 644)||3|

 |Fall 1||Managerial Finance (FIN 625)||3|